eighth blackbird is Named 2012 Barr Laureate Ensemble at UMKC Conservatory

 The UMKC Conservatory of Music and Dance is pleased to announce that the widely heralded, experimental ensemble eighth blackbird is the 2012 Barr Laureate Ensemble.
 Their performance and residency will mark their first return to the Conservatory since their popular performance and master classes here in 2007.

 The group is included in the 2011 Grammy nominations for their performance of Steve Mackey’s “Lonely Motel,” which the group premiered at the Ojai Festival two years ago as “Slide.”
-Lonely Motel has been nominated for three Grammy Awards: Best Small Ensemble Performance, Best Contemporary Classical Composition, and Best Engineered Classical Album.
-In addition, David Frost, the disc's producer, has been nominated for Best Classical Producer.
+They received nominations both for ensemble performance and contemporary classical composition.

 Conservatory dean Peter Witte notes, "Through Patricia Barr's support of the Barr Laureate program we're able to announce eighth blackbird as our first Barr Laureate Ensemble in 2012. eighth blackbird's residency in Missouri came together through a partnership of many of Kansas City's leading arts organizations and all four campuses in the University of Missouri System.
 We're thankful to the University of Missouri's Olson Fund, The Nelson Atkins Museum of Art, the Friends of Chamber Music, and especially the Kansas City Symphony for making eighth blackbird's Missouri residency a reality.
 As a result, our students will work side by side with a visionary ensemble of 21st century musicians."